ResearchObject/ro-crate-preview-action/README.md

-# rocrate-to-ghpages-action
+# ro-crate-preview-action

 ## Overview

 This action builds an html preview page from an RO Crate metadata file.

-It is used in conjunction with other GitHub actions in order to commit the files to your (e.g.) gh-pages branch, and then deploy to your github.io site.
+It can be used in conjunction with other GitHub actions in order to commit the files to your (e.g.) gh-pages branch, and then deploy to your github.io site.

-## Usage
+## Example workflow

-Create a file in `.github/workflows/` called `rocrate-to-ghpages.yml`:
+Create a file in `.github/workflows/` in your repository called `ro-crate-to-ghpages.yml`:

 ```yaml
 name: RO Crate to GitHub Pages